 This category is currently the fastest growing in the world of paddle boarding.
 If you want to compete, this discipline is a combination of adrenaline and extreme strength.

 These boards are designing shorter and longer to make their own elongated shape sliding on the water.
 Average dimensions: Width 24 “to 28” depending on the category, length 14 ‘for a race, or little more for sprint racing.

 This discipline tries to unite best from All-Around and Race boards.
 This category of SUP boards

-is meant for anyone who wants faster driving and more comfort than it is with the Race / Sprint board.
+It is meant for anyone who wants faster driving and more comfort than the Race / Sprint board.

 These boards are intended for serious paddlers who do not want to enter the competitive Race segment yet.

-Sport SUP boards are specific in that the boards are slightly shorter and wider than the Race SUP boards.
+Sport SUP boards are specific because the boards are slightly shorter and wider than the Race SUP boards.

 Windsurfing and SUP in one.
-An excellent category for all those who do not want to outsource a large amount of money, but also can combine these two wonderful sports.
-Depending on the weather and mood, this boards offer you the option of paddling either put on a smaller rig and enjoy the wind.
+An excellent category for all those who do not want to outsource a large amount of money can combine these two wonderful sports.
+Depending on the weather and mood, these boards offer you the option of paddling either put on a smaller rig and enjoy the wind.